MoonBabyLabs/kekschema/readme.md

 # kek JSON Schema

 Reliably share, collaborate, manage and access your structured content in any environment or application workflow.
 Kek removes the headache from managing content through a distributed network of machines.
-The kek schema contains a blockchain revision history and consistent structure applicable to most structured content pieces.
-Following the schema and open format will provide developers and content creators the ability to reliably manage content across multiple locations simultaneously because every revision can say who wrote a given update at a certain location and specified time.
+The kek schema contains a blockchain revision history and consistent structure that will apply to any content piece.
+Following the schema and open format will provide developers and content creators the ability to reliably manage content across multiple locations simultaneously because every revision block will know who wrote a given update at a certain location and specified time.

 ## Getting Started

 ### Development Packages & Application Plugins

 You will want to reference the kek open format and use an development package to create your kek files.
 They could be created by hand but you will more than likely be creating your kek files through a content management system or document editor like word or some other tool.
-You can go to http://kekdocs.com/developer/packages to see a list of available packages that are available for applications and languages.
+You can go to http://kekdocs.com/developer/packages (coming soon) to see a list of available packages that are available for applications and languages.
 You are encouraged to create a package if you don't see it for your desired application or language.
 It is straightforward to create in any language that can speak directly to the underlying machine as you will need to get the mac address and the current process id.

 ## kek Properties